hankso/EmBCI/README.rst

     sudo python -m pip install -r ./requirements.txt python setup.py build && sudo python setup.py install

 Developer mode
 ++++++++++++++
-For those who want to build their applications based on **EmBCI**, you may want to install `embci` in developer mode with:
+For those who want to build their applications based on EmBCI, you may want to install ``embci`` in developer mode with:

 .. code:: bash